marcellinus-witarsah/credit-score-modelling-old/README.md

 1. Data:
     Utilize Credit Bureau Data sourced from Kaggle.
 This dataset contains comprehensive information on loan applicants, including their credit history, demographic details, and financial behavior.
 2. Deliverables:
-    - Credit Scorecard Model: Logistic Regression Model trained using a Weight of Evidence.
+    - **Credit Scorecard Model**: Logistic Regression Model trained using a Weight of Evidence.
-    - Credit Scorecard: Create a scoring system derived from the model, which translates the predictive output into a standardized credit score.
+    - **Credit Scorecard**: Create a scoring system derived from the model, which translates the predictive output into a standardized credit score.
 The calculation is done using the "points to double odds" method.
-    - Credit Scorecard Coverage Table: Table containing model coverage on good customers and bad customers at each credit levels.
+    - **Credit Scorecard Coverage Table**: Table containing model coverage on good customers and bad customers at each credit levels.

 ## Tools and Python Packages
 ### Tools